Evolution Casino Hold’em Playing Guide

 - Flop: This means the first three cards in the area of the table where community cards occupy.

-- Fold: This refers to a player giving up from the round of play by discarding his or her two cards (Ante bet).
+- Fold: This refers to a player giving up on the game by discarding his or her two cards (Ante bet).

-- Round of play: This refers to a complete cycle of game where all players are dealt a hand, folded or wagered on it, and have had the wages paid or collected.
+- Round of play: This refers to a complete game’s cycle where all players are dealt a hand and have had the wager paid out or collected by the house.

 Frequently Asked Questions